EmergeNow/NumberGuess/README.md

 # NumberGuess
-Guess the number in the range between 1 and 100
+Guess the number in the range between 1 and 100.
+It is fun :)